-- Independent assurance report addressed to the Refiner's Board of Directors or management, which states the Auditor's conclusion.
-The assurance report should be publicly disclosed alongside the Refiner's Compliance Report; and the Management Report, which includes details on assurance findings and recommendations for correction actions. - The Countries of Origin Annex (Appendix 5) which lists the countries of origin and amounts of Mined and Recycled Precious Metal received during the assessment period which does not have to be made public.
+- Independent Assurance report addressed to the Refiner's Board of Directors or management, which states the Assurance Provider's conclusion.
+The Assurance report should be publicly disclosed alongside the Refiner's Compliance Report; and the Management Report, which includes details on Assurance findings and recommendations for correction actions. - Independent Assurance report, addressed to the Refiner's Board of Directors, covering the Countries of Origin Annex (see Appendix 5) which lists the countries of origin and amounts of Mined and Recycled Platinum/Palladium received during the assessment period which does not have to be made public.